BIMASKUY/Adalytix/README.md

-# Snowflake Next.js POC
+# Snowflake Chatbot Interface

-A proof-of-concept Next.js application that queries Snowflake using the SQL REST API and visualizes analytics data with line charts and data tables.
+A Next.js application that provides a conversational interface to query Snowflake data using natural language.
+Ask questions about your marketing campaigns and get intelligent responses with data visualizations.

 ## Overview

-This POC demonstrates direct integration between a Next.js frontend and Snowflake's SQL REST API.
-It fetches data from the `BIMA_DUMMY_DB.PUBLIC.HOURLY_ANALYTICS` table and displays it in both visual (line chart) and tabular formats.
+This application demonstrates an AI-powered chatbot interface that connects to Snowflake and allows users to query marketing campaign data using natural language.
+It fetches data from the `SNOWFLAKEHACKATHON.PUBLIC.MARKETING_CAMPAIGN` table and provides intelligent responses with interactive charts.

 **Note:** This is a POC focused on functionality.
 For production use, implement proper security measures, OAuth authentication, and backend API architecture.